 We have already said that albinism can be caused by a genetic issue.
 Now, we are going to deepen this point, because as in humans, albinism in cannabis plants is caused by a genetic anomaly.
 There are particular cases of albinism in plants such as the albino sequoia on the California coast that does not produce any photosynthesis and yet remains alive.

 This can be achieved thanks to the fact that it feeds as if it were a parasite of the nutrients that a large tree can deliver, acting as its source of nutrients.
-This allows it to develop in a way that is not robust, but smaller and less vigorous.
+This allows it to develop in a way that is not robust, but smaller and less vigorous, often referred to as albino goodies.
 We add that in the hybridization process, albino traits in a strain can also be highlighted because to hybridize a plant, breeders often backcross strains to highlight certain recessive genetic traits such as its flavor, aroma, types of effects, etc. So, in some cases, it is possible that hybridization allows the albino characteristics of a certain variety of cannabis to be expressed more frequently.

 In short, albinism is a genetic problem that does not provide remarkable benefits.
 In general, albino plants or those that show an albino place among their flowers are not more powerful, nor are they more productive.
 In other words, they have nothing special.
 The phenomenon of low power in this type of plants is due to the fact that they cannot carry out photosynthesis and they produce few cannabinoids which are responsible for making you feel high.